Models of G-spectra as presheaves of spectra: The bicategory and -category

 Before beginning work, we recall an old result that motivated this paper.
-The category $[G\sE]$ of $G$-spans is obtained from the bicategory $G\sE$ of $G$-spans by identifying spans from $A$ to $B$ if there is an isomorphism between them.
+The category $[G\sE]$ of {isomorphism classes of} $G$-spans is obtained from the bicategory $G\sE$ of $G$-spans by identifying spans from $A$ to $B$ if there is an isomorphism between them.
 Composition is again by pullbacks.
 We add spans from $A$ to $B$ by taking disjoint unions, and that gives the morphism set $[G\sE](A,B)$ a structure of abelian monoid.
 We apply the Grothendieck construction to obtain an abelian group of morphisms $A\rtarr B$.
 This gives an additive category $\sA\!b[G\sE]$.
-The following result is \cite[V.9.6]{LMS}.
-Let $\text{Ho}G\sD$ denote the full subcategory of the homotopy category $\text{Ho}G\sS$ of $G$-spectra whose objects are the $G$-spectra $\SI^{\infty}_G(A_+)$, where $A$ runs over the finite $G$-sets.